Btw-Us/BetweenUsServer/README.md

 **BetweenUsServer** is the backend powering the chat application.
 It uses:

-* **MySQL** – for structured relational data such as user accounts, authentication, and metadata.
+* **MySQL** – for structured relational database such as user accounts, authentication, and metadata.
-* **MongoDB** – for flexible storage of unstructured or semi-structured data like chat messages and message threads.
+* **MongoDB** – for flexible storage of unstructured or semi-structured database like chat messages and message threads.

 ---